OAKO-UCONN/Dine_Now/README.md

 # Getting Started with DineNow
 1: Install node.js if you have not already.
-2: Open with any termina or integrated terminal in Vscodium/Vscode.
+2: Open with any terminal or integrated terminal in Vscodium/Vscode.

 4: In the project directory, run these commands to start the server locally.
 ### `npm i`